The Bankrate promise

 Lessees should scrutinize the terms of their agreement before leasing the vehicle.
 The perceived savings may not always be worth it if the added cost of insurance drives monthly payments for the vehicle up significantly.

 However, purchasing a vehicle requires a long-term commitment, which may not be desirable for drivers that prefer to switch vehicles more frequently and take advantage of newer models.
 It’s a good idea to weigh all the options carefully to determine which is best for specific situations.

 Frequently asked questions

-The main difference between leasing and financing a vehicle is that a financing company owns the leased vehicle, whereas drivers of financed cars technically “own” the vehicle, but have purchased it with the help of a loan that needs to be repaid.
+The main difference between leasing and financing a vehicle is that a leasing company owns the leased vehicle, whereas drivers of financed cars technically “own” the vehicle, but have purchased it with the help of a loan that needs to be repaid.
 Leasing is often compared to borrowing or renting, since drivers only keep the vehicle for a set period of time without ownership.
-Lessees may have less control over how robust their insurance coverage will be, as financing companies have a stake in the vehicle’s welfare.
-Typically, they will require more coverage than necessary for an owned vehicle.
+Lessees may have less control over how robust their insurance coverage will be, as leasing companies have a stake in the vehicle’s welfare.
+Typically, they will require more coverage than necessary for an owned or financed vehicle.

-The need for gap coverage depends on the financing company’s lease terms.
-Some companies include the cost of gap coverage in lease payments, so a separate gap policy may not be needed.
+The need for gap coverage depends on the leasing company’s terms.
+Some companies include the cost of gap coverage in lease payments, so a separate gap insurance policy may not be needed.
 It’s important to review the terms of any lease agreement carefully to prevent paying for unnecessary coverage.
 If the leased vehicle does not come with gap insurance, it may be worth the cost to add it to an insurance policy, since it can protect the lessee financially if the vehicle is totaled in a covered accident and the car’s value is less than what is owed on the remainder of the lease agreement.